FactomProject/factom-docs/api/includes/_factomd-api.md

   * `leaderheight` - the highest known block that the network leaders have completed
   * `currentheight` - the block that this node is currently processing (if fully synced, this is the block currently being built)
   * `currentminute` - the minute that this node is processing now
-  * `currentminuteduration` - nanoseconds that the node has been on this minute
+  * `currentminuteduration` - seconds that the node has been on this minute
-  * `previousminuteduration` - nanoseconds that the node spent on the previous minute
+  * `previousminuteduration` - seconds that the node spent on the previous minute
   * `balancehash` - the node's understanding of the blockchain's permanent balance hash (updated each block)
   * `tempbalancehash` - the node's understanding of the blockchain's temporary balance hash (updated each minute)
   * `lastblockfromdbstate` - whether the highest saved block was created from DBState messages (i.e. true if created by receiving whole blocks, false if built by following minutes)